uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/online-tax-account.html.md

 ## Changing contact preference between paper and digital secure messages

 To make MTD communication accessible to all customers, HMRC has provided them with a contact preference for paper or digital methods.
-If customers have selected a digital preference, they will be able to view communications sent to them by HMRC through a Secure mailbox accessible through HMRC Online Services.
+If customers have selected a digital preference, they will be able to view communications sent to them by HMRC through a Secure mailbox accessible through HMRC online services.
 HMRC encourages customers to sign up for digital messages as they will get reminders for when to make different updates and payments, which is not available through paper messages.

 ## Adding new business details for a self-employment sole trader or property business